Japan in March: The Best Springtime Activities For Tourists

 It’s a great place to learn about the history of Osaka and Japan.

-The castle was originally built in 1583 and has been rebuilt several times since then.
+The castle was originally built in 1583 and has been rebuilt several times.

-You can explore the castle grounds and take a tour of the castle itself.
+You can explore the castle grounds and tour the castle itself.

 Appreciating Japanese Cuisine